-Inclusive Security assists governments to develop and implement high-impact national action plans and related strategies.
+Inclusive Security helps governments develop and implement high-impact national action plans and related strategies.

 Because most existing plans are not high-impact, they fail to realize their potential.
 Many lack sufficient political support.
 Others are launched with minimal financial resources.
-Few include a realistic monitoring and evaluation system, without which evidence of impact is almost impossible to measure.
+Few include a realistic monitoring and evaluation system, so evidence of impact is almost impossible to measure.

 Inclusive Security stands ready to help countries bridge these gaps.
 We offer national governments a comprehensive array of services designed to help ensure plans are well-crafted, effectively implemented, and meaningfully evaluated.